CloudNationHQ/az-cn-module-tf-vnet/examples/delegations/README.md

 # Delegations

-This terraform module simplifies the process of creating and managing virtual network resources on azure with configurable options for network topology, subnets, security groups, and more to ensure a secure and efficient environment for resource communication in the cloud.
+This example shows the use of delegations on subnets.
+Delegations permit specific azure services to operate within a subnet, essentially granting them tailored permissions.
+This helps in scenarios where certain services need specialized access to function correctly.

-## Usage: delegations
+## Usage

 ```hcl
 module "network" {